XardasLord/Design-Patterns/README.md

   - Overall algorithm makes use of abstract member
   - Inheritors override the abstract members
   - Parent template method invoked

+## Mediator
+*Facilitates communication between components.*
+- Components may go in and out of a system at any time
+  - Chat room participants
+  - Players in an MMORPG game
+- It makes no sense for them to have direct references to one another
+  - Those references may go dead
+- Solution: have then all refer to some central component that facilitates communication (that component happens to be the mediator).

 **Description is regularly updated**